Hamidreza3252/CarND-Behavioral-Cloning-P3/README.md

 # Behavioral Cloning

-This repository contains starting files for the Behavioral Cloning Project.
+This repository contains a detailed example of behavioral cloning in self-driving cars, a deep learning approach.

 ## 0. Executive Summary